Oscillometric Blood Pressure Monitor

 Video Tutorial: Participants forget what the video demonstrated beforehand, so they fail to measure the blood pressure correctly

-However, photos can't showcase the essential instruction details.
-I also found the original prototype is difficult to perform measurements with.
+Photos for Steps by Steps In-Context Guidance: However, photos can't showcase the essential instructional details.
+I also found that the original prototype is difficult to perform measurements with.
 The ball-matching interaction design tempts users to lift their fingers to adjust ball displacement, but once users reduce applied pressure, it leads to failed results.

 Result